Happiest Together: The Ten Best LGBTQ Films

-If my list of the 10 best LGBT-themed films leans towards the present, it’s because there were very few films with LGBT protagonists made before the late ‘60s; even coded ones, like Alfred Hitchcock’s Rope, were rare exceptions.
-And though there was a lifting of taboos against representing explicit sexuality in the ’60s, there was also a lifting of taboos against showing overt homophobia, manifested most notoriously in William Friedkin’s Cruising.
-Still, a queer cinema renaissance has emerged in the last 30 years, with masterpieces from LGBT directors like Chantal Akerman, Derek Jarman and Apichatpong Weerasethakul.
-As LGBT people become more accepted in much of the world, one hopes the best is yet to come.
+If my list of the ten best LGBTQ-themed films leans towards the present, it’s because there were very few films with LGBTQ protagonists made before the late sixties; even coded ones, like Alfred Hitchcock’s Rope, were rare exceptions.
+And though there was a lifting of taboos against representing explicit sexuality in the sixties, there was also a lifting of taboos against showing overt homophobia, manifested most notoriously in William Friedkin’s Cruising.
+Still, a queer cinema renaissance has emerged in the last thirty years, with masterpieces from LGBTQ directors like Chantal Akerman, Derek Jarman and Apichatpong Weerasethakul.
+As LGBTQ people become more accepted in much of the world, one hopes the best is yet to come.

 9. Tropical Malady (dir.
 Apichatpong Weerasethakul)